aok8/LinuxScripts/README.md

 # LinuxScripts
+## ElementaryOS
+Setup for ElementaryOS still requires:
-Setup for ElementaryOs Still requires manual install of fusuma and tardis
+- Manual install and configuration of fusuma and tardis
+- Also requires setup of store to use flathub and snap
+- Themeing